-Mindfulness has powerful, well-demonstrated effects on a person’s mental health and wellbeing.
+Mindfulness has powerful, well-demonstrated and beneficial effects on a person’s mental health and wellbeing.
 But while it is a very straightforward concept, it nonetheless can be quite a challenge for many of us to grasp.
 And while it is a direct term, the true meaning of mindfulness is quite profound and can occasionally be rather complicated.
 So what is mindfulness?
 In as few words as possible, it means that the mind is fully attuned to and accepting of the present moment.

 Awareness of the present moment